gsoft-inc/dynamite/README.md

 Automating your deployments with PowerShell
 -------------------------------------------

-Large SharePoint deployments require a high level of automation to ensure repeatability across environments.
+A large SharePoint deployment requires a high level of automation to **ensure repeatability** across environments (dev/testing/staging/production).

 The trick is to depend on PowerShell scripts to automate your deployments, even on local development environments.
 You depend less on Visual Studio magic to deploy everything and instead you use PowerShell scripts to:

+1. Publish a folder/zip of deployment artifacts, containing all scripts and WSP solutions that need to be run and deploy
+    * If you don't have a SharePoint build server, you can still package/publish your WSP solution with (gasp!)
+Visual Studio
+        * Make sure you retract everything from the GAC before you attempt a clean build + publish, or suffer the shameful consequences DLL hell inherent to GAC deployments
+    * Then use `Copy-DSPFiles` to copy your PowerShell scripts, modules and input XML and `Copy-DSPSolutions` to bring all packaged WSPs to the deployment folder
+        * See [an example `Publish-DeploymentFolder.ps1` example](https://github.com/GSoft-SharePoint/Dynamite-Components/blob/develop/Source/GSoft.Dynamite.Models.StandardPublishingCMS/Publish-DeploymentFolder.ps1) and build your own!
-1. Retract and re-deploy your WSP full trust solutions
+2. Retract and re-deploy your WSP full trust solutions
     * See `Deploy-DSPSolution`: define a series of WSPs to deploy in a XML file and they will be retracted beforehand if required
+    * Make sure you configure all your SharePoint features to have no automatic activation behavior upon WSP deployment: the only bad side effect of a WSP retract+deploy run should be an IIS application pool recycle (not rogue feature activations).
+5. Configure dependencies on farm-level services such as Managed Metadata (taxonomy) and SharePoint search
+    * We recommend using [Gary Lapointes's cmdlets `Export-SPTerms` and `Import-SPTerms`](https://github.com/GSoft-SharePoint/PowerShell-SPCmdlets)) to help you with term store exports/imports
-2. Create your test/staging/production SharePoint site collection(s) if they are not provisioned already
+3. Create your test/staging/production SharePoint site collection(s) if they are not provisioned already
     * See `New-DSPStructure` to create a site collection and subwebs hierarchy based on a XML file
-3. Following a sequence of feature (re)activation steps to provision your site's structural components (site columns, content types, lists, pages, etc.)
+4. Following a sequence of feature (re)activation steps to provision your site's structural components (site columns, content types, lists, pages, etc.)
     * See `Initialize-DSPFeature` to quickly deactivate then re-activate any SPFeature
     * Maintaining a feature activation sequence on top of a basic site defintion (such as Team Site) like this is easier and more flexible than than trying to bundle your own custom site definition
-4. Configure dependencies on farm-level services such as Managed Metadata (taxonomy) or SharePoint Search
+5. Configure some more dependencies on farm-level services such as SharePoint Search
-    * We recommend using [Gary Lapointes's cmdlets `Export-SPTerms` and `Import-SPTerms`](https://github.com/GSoft-SharePoint/PowerShell-SPCmdlets)) to help you with term store exports/imports
+6. *Last but not least*: Run some final integration Pester tests on your deployment to make sure provisioning completed successfully
+    * [Pester](https://github.com/pester/Pester) is a great tool for BDD testing and you should already be using it!
+What are you waiting for?

 Dynamite provides you with the Dynamite PowerShell Toolkit ("DSP" for short), a module of cmdlets meant to help you build your own set of PowerShell deployment scripts.